Mohammed Saeed Alshamrani Linked To al Qaeda Months After Pensacola Naval Base Attack

 Attorney General William Barr announced on Monday that the Federal Bureau of Investigations (FBI) had finally cracked the iPhone of the man who killed three American sailors in December 2019.
-Moreover, authorities found the device had evidence that linked the killer to the terrorist organization al Qaeda.
+Moreover, authorities found the device had evidence on it that linked the killer to the terrorist organization al Qaeda.

 According to Reuters, Barr claimed on a morning conference call that the data garnered from the iPhone had been “invaluable” in getting evidence against the killer, Mohammed Saeed Alshamrani.